Manishearth/manishearth.github.io/source/drafts/gc.md

 I'm not going to get into the actual details of how mark-and-sweep algorithms work in this post; there are a lot of potential designs for them and they're not that interesting from the point of view of designing a safe GC _API_ in Rust.
 However, the general idea is to keep a queue of found objects initially populated by the root, trace them to find new objects and queue them up if they've not already been traced.
 Clean up any objects that were _not_ found.

  [custom derive]: https://doc.rust-lang.org/book/ch19-06-macros.html#how-to-write-a-custom-derive-macro

+### Immutable-by-default

+Another commonality between these designs is that a `Gc<T>` is always potentially shared, and thus will need tight control over mutability to satisfy Rust's ownership invariants.
+This is typically achieved by using interior mutability, much like how `Rc<T>` is almost always paired with `RefCell<T>` for mutation, however some approaches (like that in [josephine]) do allow for mutability without runtime checking.

 ## rust-gc